sveltejs/rfcs/0000-declarative-actions.md

 <!-- target is an alias to the Element this action is applied to -->
 <!--
-  ".svelte" files with an action context script may only have one element, a target, and target shall have 0 children.
+  ".svelte" files with an action context script may only have one Element (excluding Special Elements), a target, and target shall have 0 children.
 -->
 <target